Constant Terms of Coleman Power Series And Euler Systems in Function Field: Proof of Iwasawa Main Conjecture

 \section{Proof of Iwasawa Main Conjecture}

-In this section we describe the $p$-part of the ideal class group in function field (Theorem \ref{imc}) using Theorem \ref{fsc} and \ref{cheb}.
-The theorem is called Gras conjecture.
-We will prove this by imitating the proof of Gras conjecture in algebraic number fields.
+In this section we describe the $p$-part of the ideal class group in function field (Theorem \ref{imc}) using Theorem \ref{fsc} and \ref{cheb} under some technical assumptions.
+We will prove this by imitating the proof of Iwasawa main conjecture in algebraic number fields.